 How Materials Affect UV Protection

-The holes in the fabric will make a difference depending on whether the fabric absorbs or scatters the UVR.
-It is difficult to tell how protective clothing is by looking at it or holding it up to the light because the human eye responds to visible radiation and not to UVR (Ultraviolet Radiation).
+The “holes” in the fabric created by the weave of the hat will make a difference depending on whether the fabric absorbs or scatters the UV rays.
+It is difficult to tell how protective clothing is by looking at it or holding it up to the light, because the human eye responds to Visible Radiation, and not to UVR (Ultraviolet Radiation).